meet the collective

 Josie Hung ’19 | She/they pronouns

 Josie is a Sociology and Anthropology Major and Peace and Conflict Studies and GenSex Minor from California.
-She is currently the co-president of SAO and SGO and will be acting as one of the co-facilitators of the IC/BCC Coalition.
+She served as the co-president of SAO and SGO and was acting as one of the co-facilitators of the IC/BCC Coalition.
 Passionate about social justice and human rights, she hopes to use her positions to help create permanent spaces for underrepresented and marginalized voices to be heard.
 Last year, she created Culture and Identity Appreciation Week to bring affinity groups together and looks forward to continuing and building upon these coalitions.
 Can usually be found in McCabe sending emails or talking to other people (aka not doing any real school assignments).

 Lelosa is a Political Science and Education Studies with a special interest in Peace and Conflict Studies and Black Studies.
 With this knowledge, she desires to create effective policy that is geared towards valuable education experiences, specifically for low class individuals in addition to brown and black children.
 Born and raised in Los Angeles, California, she has a deep love for political activism and cultural pride.
 She is a Nigerian eldest daughter of three girls, and feels that her identity as a Nigerian-American women is the most salient to her life experiences.
 On campus, she is a member of the women’s varsity volleyball team, a DPA, and a BCC librarian.
 In her free time, you can find Lelosa relaxing in Mertz or the BCC with a movie, music, and possibly, a face mask.